January 31, 2018

-Most organizations today are using Scrum or Agile in come capacity.
-Learn how to leverage the key relationships that agile leaders need to be effective
+Most organizations today are using Scrum or Agile in some capacity.
+Learn how to leverage the key relationships that agile leaders need to be effective.

 If you find yourself working harder than ever but not getting the results you want, perhaps more hard work is not the answer.
 Leaders today – Agile Leaders or otherwise – need to do more than simply work hard; they need leverage.
 That leverage comes from building relationships.

 And by the way, all of us are expected to be leaders today.
-Whether we are project managers working in a traditional environment, or a Scrum Master, PM, or leader for an agile team, we are considered leaders.
+Whether we are project managers working in a traditional environment, or a Scrum Master, IT Manager or CIO working with agile teams, we are considered leaders.
 Even team members in an Agile environment are expected to be “emergent leaders”.
 Everybody leads.

 Leaders are expected to be “on”; to bring energy and positivity to situations and teams.
 To do that, leaders can work harder and give more time and life energy.
 Or they can work smarter, and they do that by investing in key relationships.